-I have a background in fashion and a Masters in Textile Design from Central Saint Martins and sold my final degree collection to Chanel in Paris.
+I studied Textile Design at Central Saint Martins and sold my final degree collection to Chanel in Paris.

 Building on my fashion background, I am now using beautiful decorative techniques with luxury materials to produce unique art pieces for the interior design market.

-I have always been interested in the way two surfaces can become one when intertwined, cut or woven together.
+I am interested in the way two surfaces can become one when intertwined, cut or woven together.

 The result often produces something entirely new that gives richness to a flat surface.